 In addition to our focus on climate change and energy transition, we continue our work on other strategic environmental initiatives to protect biodiversity, promote efficient and responsible use of natural resources, and prevent pollution through continuous improvement of technologies and use of the latest clean technologies, processes, and systems to control and minimise environmental impacts.

 Combating Climate Change

 We recognise that investor and stakeholder interest in climate change has increased significantly and will continue to grow.
 Meeting the growing demand for energy while ensuring that the supply is reliable, affordable, clean and low emission is both a challenge and an opportunity for our industry.

-As core participants in the energy sector, we understand that utilities play a key role in achieving the target adopted by many governments which are parties to the Paris Agreement to limit the increase in the planet’s temperature to below 2°C, and our operating companies are investing in innovation and green energy to support the fight against climate change.
+As core participants in the energy sector, we understand that utilities play a key role in achieving the targets adopted by the many governments that are parties to the Paris Agreement.
+Our core businesses reflect the key emerging energy trends and enable us to help our customers transition to a low-carbon economy.

 To address climate change risk and to capitalise on those opportunities arising from it

 Responding to the physical and transition risks of climate change